nuts-foundation/nuts-specification/rfc/rfc009-verifiable-prresentations.md

 - *The holder posts a request to the verifier with the verifiable presentation.*
 - *The verifier must have NTP configured for the timezone of the location where the organization resides that is accountable for processing the verifiable presentation/credential.*
-- The holder hosts a service
+- *The holder hosts a service to receive messages.*
 - *The holder is an authenticated participant of the Nuts network (under discussion, see known issues).*
 - *The holder and verifier use mutual TLS for authentication of domain and organization.*
 - *TLS is also used to encrypt the transport channel for the request and response messages.*

 ### Main success scenario

-1. *The system receives the message*
+1. *The system receives the inbound message*

 2. *The system verifies the presentation as token performing the next steps.*